 The use of comparatives in the wording of the question (more equal, larger differences) allows one to infer that respondents use the income distribution in their respective contexts as a benchmark.
+We take this context to be the respondent's country because it is at the country level that inequality usually enters the policy debate.
 Accordingly, that question can be used to recover satisfaction with the amount of redistribution actually achieved by the government in a given country and year.
-More precisely, individuals who view their distributive preferences implemented in the status quo are expected to answer by placing themselves in the middle of the scale, i.e. selecting either point 5 or 6 in the scale.
+More precisely, individuals who view their distributive preferences implemented in the status quo are expected to answer by placing themselves in the middle of the scale, i.e., selecting either point 5 or 6 in the scale.
 Conversely, individuals who are very dissatisfied with the distributive policy in their country are expected to place themselves at the extremes of the scale.

 Let us interpret respondents' choices on the 1-10 scale as the peaks of some underlying well-behaved reduced-form utility functions that describe how expected utilities vary with the amount of redistribution.
 A choice in the middle of the scale tells us that the respondent's peak lies at the amount of redistribution that exists in the status quo.
 A choice at the far right of the scale indicates that utility is perceived to reach its maximum at a much lower amount of governmental redistribution.
-A choice at the far left indicates that distributive preferences peak at a much higher level of redistribution than in the status quo.6
+A choice at the far left indicates that distributive preferences peak at a much higher level of redistribution than in the status quo.

-This way of eliciting attitudes towards redistribution invites one to define a variable that captures respondents' misalignment with governmental redistribution.
-We denote that variable by Δ and set it equal to $|\delta|$, where δ is the smallest difference between the chosen category and the median categories 5 and 6.
-Thus, Δ equals 0 if the respondent chose 5 or 6, it equals 1 if the respondent chose 4 or 7, 2 for response category 3 or 8, etc. Denoting the individual response by $r_i \in \{1,...,10\}$, the preferred change in redistributive policy advocated by individual i is measured by
+This way of eliciting attitudes toward redistribution invites one to define a variable that captures respondents' misalignment with governmental redistribution.
+We denote that variable by $\Delta$ and set it equal to $|\delta|$ , where $\delta$ is the smallest difference between the chosen category and the median categories 5 and 6.
+Thus, $\Delta$ equals 0 if the respondent chose 5 or 6, it equals 1 if the respondent chose 4 or 7, 2 for response category 3 or 8, etc. Denoting the individual response by $r_i \in \{1,..., 10\}$ , the preferred change in redistributive policy advocated by individual i is measured by

-$$\delta{i} = \begin{cases} r{i} - 5 & if \ r{i} < 6 \\ r{i} - 6 & if \ r{i} > 5 \end{cases}$$ (1)
+$$\delta_i = \begin{cases} r_i - 5 & \text{if } r_i < 6 \\ r_i - 6 & \text{if } r_i > 5 \end{cases}.$$

 In our initial sample there are 313 country/year observations from 109 countries and not all of them are democracies.
-In order to identify democracies we rely on two indicators from, respectively, the Polity IV dataset (Marshall et al. 2013) and the Freedom House index, see Appendix B1 for details.
+In order to identify democracies we rely on two indicators from, respectively, the Polity IV dataset (Marshall et al., 2013) and the Freedom House index, see online Appendix C for details.
 In some cases those indicators disagree.
 We thus concentrate on the 270 country/wave observations for which both indicators are available and classify a country/year observation as a democracy if and only if that observation is classified as a democracy according to both indicators.
-We call the resulting dummy variable free_polity; it equals 1 in case of a democracy and 0 otherwise.
+We call the resulting dummy variable free\polity; it equals 1 in case of a democracy and 0 otherwise.
 Accordingly, the sample we concentrate on has 163 country/year observations pertaining to democracies and 107 pertaining to non-democracies.
-Virtually the entire variation in that variable is cross-country as most countries keep their status as democracy or non-democracy unchanged in all waves.7
+Virtually the entire variation in that variable is cross-country as most countries keep their status as democracy or non-democracy unchanged in all waves.